NOTE: This is an update of an earlier release from late May.

-NEW ORLEANS, La. – After exemplary performances in the javelin throw throughout the 2018 season, Brianna Hake of the Castleton University women's track and field team has received All-New England honors from the United States Track & Field and Cross Country Coaches Association (USTFCCCA), announced earlier this week by the national organization.
+NEW ORLEANS, La. – After exemplary performances in the javelin throw throughout the 2018 season, Brianna Hake of the Castleton University women's track and field team received All-New England honors from the United States Track & Field and Cross Country Coaches Association (USTFCCCA), announced earlier in the summer by the national organization.

 Hake earned USTFCCCA All-Region honors by finishing in the top five among competitors in the New England region in the javelin throw.
 A total of 667 female student-athletes from 184 programs earned 940 All-Region honors from the USTFCCCA in 2018.

 The senior from St. George, Vt., began the 2018 outdoor track and field season with a second place finish at Eastern Connecticut State March 30 with a throw of 34.59 meters (113' 6").
 That was followed by a victory in the javelin throw at the Jim Sheehan Memorial Invitational at Fitchburg State after a top throw of 33.74 meters (110' 8")